 Our experienced teachers are familiar with teaching English to students at various levels.
 Students in grade four are introduced to learning in English by having a more gradual language immersion.

-- Do you teach French, German or Spanish as well?
+- Do you teach French or Spanish as well?

 - How well do your students manage the Swedish language and culture with English being the language of instruction half the time?